Tommy Recco: Investigation

 Immediately arrested, Recco denied every accusation and the gendarmes who questioned him were obliged to let him leave.
 Another gendarme took over and Recco saw his cousin from the gendarmerie brigade.
-Surprised, he asked the gendarme why his cousin was here and he replied that he was here because of "what you did".
+Surprised, he asked the gendarme why his cousin was there and he replied that he was here because of "what you did".
 Then Recco wanted to tell why he had killed the three people at the villa.
 He said he wanted to buy a gun from the girl's father, whom he knew well.
 The latter refused, and an argument broke out.
-Recco saw red, and decided to kill the man.
+Recco saw red and decided to kill the man.
 Then he came out of the basement, crossed the garden, met M. Coutrix who came to see what was happening, followed him into the house and killed him by shooting him in the neck.
 He found himself alone in front of the girl and said that he panicked, killing her so as not to leave any witnesses.

 However, following his statements, Recco retracted them.

 The public prosecutor in charge of the Béziers massacre case had knowledge of the triple murder in Carqueiranne and noted that the three victims were killed by gunfire, like the three cashiers in Mammouth.
 He teamed up with the prosecutor in charge of the triple murder in the villa, and as a result of expert reports, discovered that the same weapon or the same type of weapon was used in both cases.
 Recco was therefore questioned about his possible involvement in the triple murder in Béziers but the latter refused.
 Nevertheless, in May 1980, a pensioner arrived at the police station in Toulon and declared that the person responsible for the triple murder in Carqueiranne, whose photo was published in the newspaper, was present at the Mammouth shop on the day of the slaughter.
 The pensioner said that this person, Tommy Recco, was suspicious and looked around the shop as if he was looking for someone or something.
 The pensioner remembered this person because of his sparkling blue eyes.